cdapio/cdap/cdap-docs/introduction/source/index.rst

      :widths: 80 20
      :stub-columns: 1

-     * - Retrieve basic Stream statistics
+     * - Describe new format of the ingested Data
        - Required Technologies

   .. list-table::